 Digital Solutions

 Subject Type: This is an elective subject which students may choose to study.
-It is based on the Australian Curriculum Digital Technology syllabus.
+It is based on the Australian Curriculum for Digital Technology.

-You will complete six units over the year.
+You will complete four units over the year.
 Each unit is based on a set theme.